coderefinery/git-intro/_episodes/12-interrupted.md

 $ git commit                 # commit them
 $ git checkout master        # back to master
                              # do your work...
-$ git checkout temporary     # continue where you left off.
+$ git checkout temporary     # continue where you left off
 ```

 Later you can merge it to master or rebase it on top of master and resume work.